w3c/wai-curricula/content/designer/images-and-graphics.md

 * design consistent imagery to help users recognize the purpose of icons, thumbnails, and other graphical components
 * explain the issues associated with perception, interpretation, and rendering of images of text
 * explain how to avoid images of text by using technologies that achieve the desired visual presentation wherever possible
-* evaluate the use of images and justify alternative ways to provide the information, including tables and plain text
+* evaluate the use of images and select alternative ways to provide the information, including tables and plain text
 * identify related requirements for developers to code images and text alternatives appropriately
 * identify related requirements for content authors to provide appropriate descriptions for images, such as charts, diagrams, and other complex graphics